TadiT7/treble_experimentations_wiki/Huawei-P9.md

 > Working perfectly

 * Camera
 > Camera is not supported...but a flashable ZIP in XDA Developers can restore EMUI 8.0 camera functionality.
 Fully functioning photo and video recording when restored.
-Beauty mode crashes and requires further testing.
+Beauty mode works.
 Camera2 is only partially functional.

 * Speakers
 > Working perfectly